Analysis of Metallic Space-Time Gratings using Lorentz Transformations: Numerical Examples

 When the grating is static, the GH-shift (black curve) is perfectly symmetric for positive and negative incident angles: ${\Delta _{{\rm{GH}}}}\left( \theta \right) = - {\Delta _{{\rm{GH}}}}\left( { - \theta } \right)$.
 On the other hand, when the spacetime modulation is switched on ($v\neq 0$), the odd symmetry of the GH-shift is broken, evidencing the nonreciprocal response of the system.
 In the time-variant case, the following symmetry ${\Delta _{{\rm{GH}}}}\left( {\theta ;v} \right) = - {\Delta _{{\rm{GH}}}}\left( { - \theta ; - v} \right)$ is observed.
 Thereby, negative velocities (the grating ``moves'' along the $-x$ axis) change the trend of the GH shift compared to positive velocities.

 Remarkably, even for normal incidence ($\theta=0$), the spatial GH shift does not vanish when the grating is moving.
-This can be understood noting that a normal incidence in the laboratory frame corresponds to an oblique incidence in the co-moving frame, as seen in eq.\eqref{theta_prime} (see Sec.
-III.A for the detailed discussion).
+This can be understood noting that a normal incidence in the laboratory frame corresponds to an oblique incidence in the co-moving frame, as seen in Eq.\eqref{theta_prime} (see Sec.
+III.A).
 Normal incidence GH shift has been discussed in previous works on plasmonics and gradient metasurfaces \cite{GH_normal1, GH_normal2}.
 From a different point of view, the nontrivial GH shift may be regarded as a consequence of the synthetic Fresnel drag provided by the moving grid.
-In fact, as can be seen in Figure \ref{fig5}, positive values of $v$ tend to favour positive shifts ${\Delta _{{\rm{GH}}}}$ due to the synthetic motion of the grating.
-For example for $v=0.3c$ one sees that the GH-shift is positive for incidence angles larger than $\theta = -11.5^\mathrm{o}$.
+In fact, as can be seen in Figures \ref{fig5}(a) and \ref{fig5}(b), positive values of $v$ tend to favour positive shifts ${\Delta _{{\rm{GH}}}}$ due to the synthetic motion of the grating.
+For example for $v=0.3c$ one sees that the GH-shift is positive for incidence angles larger than $\theta = -11.5^\mathrm{o}$ in Figure \ref{fig5}(a).

+Figure \ref{fig5}(b) illustrates the GH shift when the spacetime grating and the back metallic plate are a little closer than in Figure \ref{fig5}(a).
+When the separation $d$ between grating and back plate is very small, the phase $\varphi$ of the reflection coefficient approaches the constant value of 180 deg.
+Therefore, the GH shift created by the spacetime system progressively diminishes as the value of $d$ decreases.
+Note that in the extreme case $d=0$, full reflection and a constant phase of 180 deg would be observed, since the back metallic plate would overlap with the grating, leading to a null GH shift.

 From a practical perspective, synthetic motion can be added to the grid in the form of travelling-wave spacetime modulation schemes \cite{Mazor2020, Tretyakov2021}.
 For this goal, the metal strips that form the grid can be loaded with reconfigurable lumped elements, such as time-modulated capacitors or varactor diodes \cite{Kreiczer2021, Wu2020, Jayathurathnage2021}.
 This would be an appropriate solution for radiofrequency (RF) designs.
 In the THz regime, \textit{p-n} junction diodes or transistor-compatible devices may be utilized \cite{Lira2012, Mikheeva2022}.